Chap 22 The Climax at

 motions, and dreaming of Hawaii, Mac, was still running at full speed,

-that view would only last until the sun went down.
+view would only last until the sun went down.
 After that everything

-They were also smart enough to take a bearing on the row of rubber trees
+were also smart enough to take a bearing on the row of rubber trees

-which they would use as guideposts, just in case they needed to get the
+which they would use as guideposts just in case they needed to get the

 heck out of Dodge fast.
 A and D companies also sent out ambush patrols,